First Year Welcome Week

 Sponsored Cultural Events

-Going to school in the Boston area creates a world of opportunity for students to explore the culture and flavor of the city.
-The Honors staff purchases tickets to various events throughout the school year to allow students to take advantage of what Boston has to offer.
-Ticket costs are subsidized by the Honors Program and allow students to attend these events at far below the average cost of a single ticket.
+Living in the Boston area creates a world of opportunity to explore the culture and flavor of the city.
+The Honors staff offers subsidized tickets to various events throughout the school year, so that students may take advantage of what Boston has to offer.

 These events include trips to the theatre for plays and musicals, the ballet (Boston Ballet’s The Nutcracker is a yearly sellout), and concerts at Symphony Hall by the Boston Symphony Orchestra.
-Past events have included the musicals Avenue Q, Mamma Mia, and The Riverdance, the popular long-running show Blue Man Group, Shakespeare’s A Midsummer Night’s Dream, and The Taming of the Shrew.
+Past events have included the musicals Book of Mormon, Avenue Q, Billy Elliot, the plays The Glass Menagerie, War Horse, Two Gentlemen of Verona, the operetta Pirates of Penzance, as well as the annual Boston Ballet production of The Nutcracker.

 Event listings are posted on the Honors website, and in the Honors Office.
 Tickets are sold on a first-come, first-serve basis.
 Checks only, please (No cash; No Husky Card).
 An Honors student can buy one ticket per event.
 Students interested in attending events should plan on buying tickets on the first day they are on sale.
 Many events sell out quickly!